I love make-up!

 And I think making your own make-up might even give you a bit of bragging rights at the playground today.

-If you are interested in more DIY items, check out these products:
+If you’re interested in more DIY items, check out these recipes:

 Liquid Foundation from Scratch Mommy